| Copyright | © Frank Jung 2024 |

 Note that contramap' is not the same as contramap from

 Contravariant.
-As you can't make a '-> r' an actual instance of
+You cannot make '(->) r' an actual instance of

 Contravariant in Haskell code simply because the a is not the last type